dilwinderspall/Induction2025/README.md

 ---

 ## 📝 **Conclusion**
 Day 6 reflected GNDEC's commitment to a **well-rounded induction experience** — blending academics, ethics, digital literacy, and emotional motivation.
-Students left the campus not just with knowledge, but also with a greater sense of direction and belonging in the GNDEC Day 9 (August 7, 2025)**
+Students left the campus not just with knowledge, but also with a greater sense of direction and belonging in the GNDEC

+# Day:-7
 *For: B.Tech CSE – Section B | Venue: Auditorium & ME Seminar Hall | Time: 9:30 AM – 3:30 PM*

 ## 🏫 **Introduction**